supaglue-labs/supaglue/docs/versioned_docs/version-0.1.0/tutorial.md

 In Supaglue, a [Developer Config](/concepts#developer-config) represents a set of Sync Configs.
 A [Sync Config](/concepts#sync-config) defines how to move one type of Salesforce object from your customers' Salesforce to your application.
 Once deployed to Supaglue's Integration Service, a Sync Config can be used by your customers as a [Sync](/concepts#sync) via embeddedable [Supaglue React components](/react-components).

+The developer config you deployed in the quickstart currently contains syncs for Contacts, Leads, and Opportunities.
+We will now add a sync for Accounts.

-### Create Sync Config
+### Create Sync Config for Accounts

-To build a Salesforce integration, first use the Config SDK to create a Sync Config, which defines to move a Salesforce records between your customers' Salesforce and your application:
+To build a Salesforce sync, we first use the Config SDK to create a Sync Config, which defines to move a Salesforce records between your customers' Salesforce and your application:

 :::info